Instructions to students for creating videos, poster and notebook materials:

 I. If done again, would anything be done differently?

 Please time your video to ensure it is between 7 – 10 minutes, and doesn’t exceed 10 minutes.
 Do it more than once if needed.
 When finished, watch it carefully to make sure that all items have been included and done to your satisfaction.
 Check to make sure that what you wanted to present and show is clearly visible in the video.
+Videos may be edited to remove parts that aren’t needed, and/or add parts that got missed in the initial recording.
 Check the audio to ensure the judges will be able to hear you clearly when they review your video.
 Feel free to have others watch it as well to make sure.

 Step 2: Guidance on Posters and Notebooks